Palmer Holt of InChrist Communications, author

 A Cruel Challenge—and an Inspired Solution

-Through the work of Sisters of Compassion, a gift distribution was able to happen in a leprosy colony in Odisha a few years back.
+Through the work of Sisters of the Cross, a gift distribution was able to happen in a leprosy colony in Odisha a few years back.
 This woman received a goat as a Christmas gift and she’s been carefully nurturing and caring for it since then and now has three goats, which is a great financial help.

 One of the most dramatic illustrations of how raising animals can benefit the disadvantaged comes from a sequestered leprosy community in South Asia.
 For many leprosy victims in these regions, the stigma associated with this condition often pushes those afflicted with it to the margins of society.
 Their physical handicaps and separation from society make it difficult for them to earn a living outside of begging.
 But in one community, the residents have discovered an ingenious way to overcome their challenges: raising goats.